-The background of this experiment began with the fact that the experiments of Albert Michelson, which were conducted in 1881-1887, were carefully analyzed.
+The background of this experiment began with the fact that the experiments of Albert Michelson conducted in 1881-1887, were carefully analyzed.

-From the point of view of Rhythmodynamics, the negative results of Michelson experiment were explained very simply – with the help of a new physical phenomenon “standing waves compression”.
-That is, from the perspective of Rhythmodynamics, the model of any material body is a structure in the form of oscillating atoms, between which electromagnetic standing waves are formed.
+Using Rhythmodynamics, the negative results of the Michelson experiment were explained very simply with the help of a newly discovered physical phenomenon – “standing wave compression”.
+From the perspective of Rhythmodynamics, any material body is modeled as a structure of oscillating atoms, between which electromagnetic standing waves are formed.

 When a body moves in space at a certain speed, there is a compression of standing waves between oscillating atoms in the crystal lattice of the body, which causes a reduction in the size of the body itself.

-In fact, due to the fact that there is a synchronous reduction in the size of the interferometer itself when it moves in space, it is fundamentally impossible to fix the phase shift of the rays in the interferometer.
+In fact, because there is a synchronous reduction in the size of the interferometer itself when it moves in space, it is fundamentally impossible to fix the phase shift of the rays in the interferometer.
 This hypothesis was put forward at the time by the Dutch physicist Hendrik Lorentz, but he had no experimental evidence of his assumption, which much later appeared in Rhythmodynamics.

 It turned out that it is possible.
-Thus, an experiment with an interferometer was conducted, which, in contrast to the Albert Michelson experiment, showed a positive result and a clear dependence of the interference fringes displacement on the system speed mode change (acceleration and deceleration).
+Thus, an experiment with an interferometer was conducted, which, in contrast to the Albert Michelson experiment, showed a positive result and a clear dependence of the interference fringes’ displacement on the system’s changing speed modes (acceleration and deceleration).

-This experiment also confirmed the hypothesis of synchronous size reduction of the interferometer according to the model representations of Rhythmodynamics.
-That is, it was found that in order to obtain the phase shift of the rays in the interferometer, it is necessary to temporarily “unsynchronize” the system and this can be done only when the speed mode of the system changes (acceleration and deceleration).
-In addition, during the experiment, the dependences were revealed that allowed to create a mathematical apparatus for measuring both relative and absolute velocity of movement in space.
+This experiment also confirmed the hypothesis of synchronous size reduction of the interferometer according to the model representations in Rhythmodynamics.
+That is, it was found that in order to obtain the phase shift of the rays in the interferometer, it is necessary to temporarily “desynchronize” the system and this can be done only when the speed mode of the system changes (acceleration and deceleration).
+In addition, during the experiment, dependencies were revealed that allowed for the creation of a mathematical apparatus for measuring both the relative and the absolute velocity in space.

-On the basis of the experimental data we can say that the assumptions of Isaac Newton and other researchers of the past centuries about the existence of the absolute frame of reference (AFR) are confirmed experimentally and since the experiment shows the fundamental possibility of determining the absolute velocity in space, that is, all the reasons for the revision of modern ideas about the physical picture of the world.
+On the basis of the experimental data we can say that the assumptions of Isaac Newton and other researchers of the past centuries regarding the existence of the absolute frame of reference (AFR) are confirmed experimentally and since the experiment shows the fundamental possibility of determining absolute velocity in space, it also points to the revision of modern ideas about the physical picture of the world.

-You can read the full report on the experiment here http://rhythmodynamics.com/index_files/Report_blok_Eng.pdf
+You can read a full report of the experiment here http://rhythmodynamics.com/index_files/Report_blok_Eng.pdf